-In 1994, 2007, and again in 2015 Blessed Sacrament School received this prestigious award.
+In 1994, 2007, 2015, and 2021 Blessed Sacrament School received this prestigious award.
 A requirement of this award was standardized test scores in the top 10% of the country.
 Distinctive qualities that contributed to this award included leadership, teaching environment, curriculum and instruction, student environment, and parent and community involvement.